adamrichardfranklin/BOOTCON_Custom_AI/README.md

-# BOOTCON_Custom_AI
+# BOOTCON_Custom_AI (chat.py)

 The objective of this project was to create a custom GUI chatbot that integrates with OpenAI to automate script writing.
 The chatbot was developed using Python and run in a local virtual Python environment.
 The chat interface was designed using the Sublime Text Editor and Tkinter.
+The chatbot used OpenAI's API key to generate scripts based on user input.
+These scripts will be used to automate tasks such as file transfers, backups, and data analysis.
+The chatbot will be able to save these scripts and generate cronjobs to schedule their execution.

+Because our chatbot is hosted in a local python environment an intruder on our machine will be unable to see any sensitive information we may have input to our chatbot through our web history.
+Without our private API key our information is secure from those same attackers as well due to the nature of the encrpytion for these API keys.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------